The history of the MG Workshop

 And so we enter a new era.
 One without Bart, but with Thijs and Cathelijne.
 Having used the first few years after Bart’s passing to reconsider our possibilities and wishes, there is now a steady team of helping hands to help carry the load of work formerly done by two and which now had to be done by just the one.
 It never ceases to amaze us how incredibly caring and unselfish people are when it comes to helping out in the MG Workshop.
 Under Thijs’ watchful eye, some of ‘the team’ help work on the cars, others pick up and drop off cars, engines from the machine shop, brake cleaner from the local automotive supplier, lunch in the village, and what not.
 We couldn’t do without our merry band of helpers!

-Today, 38 years after the factory closed down, M.G.s are still immensely popular.
+Today, 42 years after the factory closed down, and 50 years after the MG Workshop was formed, M.G.s are still immensely popular.
 Spares for T-types, As, Bs and Midgets are readily available in a whole range of qualities.
-We try to keep stock of all the regular stuff and what we don’t keep, we can usually have supplied within a week without having to travel to the UK for it.
+We try to keep stock of all the regular stuff and what we don’t keep, we can usually have delivered to our door within a couple of weeks without having to travel to the UK for it.
+True enough, Brexit and Covid-19 do not make things easier, but not impossible either!

 Whenever Thijs is not seen working on customers’ cars, he enjoys racing his bright orange 1934 P-type.
-He’s done Zandvoort of course, but also further afield tracks such as Silverstone and Brands Hatch in the UK and the Circuit des Remparts d’Angoulême in France.
+He’s done Zandvoort of course, but also further afield tracks such as Silverstone, Brands Hatch and Donington in the UK and the Circuit des Remparts d’Angoulême in France.
 And not entirely without success either; he brings home a cup every now and then too!
+Even though travel restrictions have now been all but lifted, due to work getting in the way, it might still be 2023 before he gets to go out and play properly again.
+This year, you may catch him doing some laps at the Historic Grand prix at Zandvoort on 16 and 17 July though.
+See you there?

 In turn, Cathelijne spends her spare time researching M.G.’s 1930s history with the aim of writing a book on the Montlhéry Midget, M.G.’s most successful racing car.
-After having volunteered for a spell as Sports Secretary for the Dutch MG Car Club, she then took on the role of Yearbook Editor for the Triple-M Register, part of the English MGCC, for eight or so years while she is currently active as Registrar for the aforementioned Montlhéry Midgets within the same Register.
+After having volunteered for a spell as Sports Secretary for the Dutch MG Car Club, she then took on the role of Yearbook Editor for the Triple-M Register, part of the English MGCC, for eight or so years while she is currently active as ‘Scribe’ for Safety Fast! (the English Club’s monthly magazine), as administrator for the Triple-M Register and Triple-M Register Members Group on Facebook and as Registrar for the C, D, J1, J3, J4, Q and R-types within the same Register.
+Never a dull moment when it comes to M.G.s!